 Southwestern College provides a values-based learning experience that emphasizes intellectual, personal, and spiritual growth.
-Founded in 1885 by Kansas Methodists and now related to the Kansas West Conference of the United Methodist Church, the college offers both bachelor's and master's degrees on ground and online.
+Founded in 1885 by Kansas Methodists and now related to the Kansas West Conference of the United Methodist Church, the college offers bachelor's, master's and doctoral degrees on ground and online.